heikadog/zml/zml.md

 1. theshypuppy45 (@theshypuppy45.bsky.social) is an open zoophile.
 1. Seraphius (@localknottypup.bsky.social) is an open zoophile.
 1. Kristal Meth (@methanywhore.bsky.social) is an open zoophile.
+1. that capybara (@projektbashboard.bsky.social) is an open zoophile.
+While they don't say it on Bluesky, their Twitter account links back to this account: (<https://archive.today/hG7Ki>).

 ### Interacts with Zoophiles